-Made of neoprene - a rubber polymer filled with air bubbles - these wetsuits are available in thicknesses of 0.5 to 7 mm.
+Made of neoprene - a rubber polymer filled with air bubbles - these diving suits are available in thicknesses of 0.5 to 7 mm.

-Thanks to their suppleness and modularity, they constitute excellent diving wetsuits.
+Thanks to their suppleness and modularity, they constitute excellent diving suits.

-Tips on how to get into a wetsuit
+Tips on how to get into a diving suit

-Put your foot in a plastic bag, then slip your leg into your wetsuit.
+Put your foot in a plastic bag, then slip your leg into your diving suit.
 Your entire foot comes out without snagging!